shuwaki/shuwaki.github.io/_posts/2026-09-22-finding-things-and-counting-stock.md

 ---
 layout: post
 title: "Improved way to take stock, error aware search"
-subtitle: "Two changes in Worxpace 2.7.5 that you need to know about."
 date: 2026-09-22
 category: Shuwaki Worxpace feature update
 image_path: /assets/images/stock page.jpg
 ---

+Two changes in Worxpace 2.7.5 that you need to know about.

 Two parts of Worxpace have been rebuilt.
 Neither is a new button to learn.
 One makes a thing you do two hundred times a day more human nature-tolerant, and the other makes it right, finally, to stop